top of page

 §

-I flip open my blue-covered Ferry Pilots Notes and begin trying to make my tired brain remember the Wimpy and Mossie specs as we head for the dispersal room.
+I flip open my blue-covered Ferry Pilots Notes and try to make my tired brain remember the Mossie specs as we head for the dispersal room.

 Like a forced march of prisoners, we ATA girls – as we have become known – exchange no words, with each of us trying to ensure we don’t screw up on take-off and, more importantly, on landing our expensive and badly needed steeds.

 I look up.
-I smile at a pretty red glow peeping through the low-lying clouds, and I decide this March day is going to have some sun.
+I smile at a pretty red glow peeping through the low-lying clouds, and I decide this March day will to have some sun.
 It’s going to be a fine day.

 Oh boy!
 What a mistake it was to say that…